kubernetes-hy/kubernetes-hy.github.io/pages/part4/part4.md

 - Mapper, which processes the data from NATS and after processing sends it back to NATS.
 - Saver, which receives the processed data from NATS and finally (could) save it.

+![]({{ "/images/part4/app9-plan.png" | absolute_url }})

 In this case the application is designed so that Fetcher can not be scaled.
 Fetcher splits the data into chunks of a 100 objects and keeps a record of which chunks have not been processed.
 Fetcher will wait for a Mapper to send a message confirming that it's listening before sending data forward.
 Note how the available Mapper will be the one to receive the message so the fastest Mapper could process a large number of chunks while the some of them might crash or be extremely slow.
 Saver will send a confirmation to Fetcher when a chunk has been saved and it will mark it as processed.
 So even if any part of the application crashes all of the data will be processed and saved.

-![]({{ "/images/part4/app9-plan.png" | absolute_url }})

-We're going to use helm to install nats into our cluster.
+We're going to use Helm to install NATS into our cluster.

 ```console
 $ helm repo add nats https://nats-io.github.io/k8s/helm/charts/